almondheil/eng240-final/tutorial/decoding.md

     Feel free to play around with the code more.
 If you want, you could make it a little bug bounty!
 There are some known errors I left in for simplicity, and I bet you can find them!

-Feel free to play around with the code more.
-If you want a little bug bounty, there are some edge cases I didn't handle for simplicity!
-Can you find them!

 If you're ready to go on, check out the little conclusion I wrote: [Step back.](step-back.md)